JustAHuman-xD/SlimefunServerEssentials/README.md

 # RecipeExporter
- A plugin that exports Slimefun items & recipes to json files that can be parsed by the Slimefun Essentials Mod
+ A plugin that exports Slimefun Items & Recipes to .json files that can be parsed by the Slimefun Essentials Mod